-The consultations were publicised on the Council's website and in the local press and radio.
-Notification letters were sent out to key stakeholders and people who had previously registered an interest and drop in sessions were held for the Options and Preferred Options consultation.
-There was a significant response to all the consultations.
+The consultation was publicised on the Council's website and in the local press and radio.
+Notification letters were sent out to key stakeholders and people who had previously registered an interest.
 Details of the consultation process is in the Consultation Statement for the Local Plan.